-Contributed surplus
+Contributed Surplus

-Contributed surplus represents the amortized fair value of stock options granted under the stock option plan, determined using the Black-Scholes option pricing model.
+Contributed surplus represents expired warrants and the amortized fair value of stock options granted under the stock option plan, determined using the Black-Scholes option pricing model.
 The fair value is amortized to income on a graded, vested basis over the vesting period with a corresponding increase to contributed surplus.
 Upon exercise of stock options, the consideration paid by the holder is included in share capital and the related contributed surplus associated with the stock options exercised is transferred into share capital.

-June 30, 2022 December 31, 2021

-Balance, beginning of the period \$15,879,054 \$15,311,537

-Options expensed in the period 157,236 567,517

-Options exercised in the period - -
+September 30, 2022 December 31, 2021 Balance, beginning of the period \$15,879,054 \$15,311,537 Options expensed in the period 210,184 567,517 Options exercised in the period - - Balance, end of the period \$16,089,238 \$15,879,054

-\$16,036,290 \$15,879,054

-14. RELATED PARTY TRANSACTIONS
+15. RELATED PARTY TRANSACTIONS